DevExpress/testcafe/README.md

 You can write TestCafe tests in ES2016 using the latest JavaScript features like `async/await`.

-[Test API](http://devexpress.github.io/testcafe/documentation/test-api/index.html) consists of dozens of methods that can emulate all actions one could possibly do with a webpage.
+[Test API](http://devexpress.github.io/testcafe/documentation/test-api/index.html) consists of over two dozen methods that can emulate all actions one could possibly do with a webpage.
 Chained syntax allows for code that is easy to write and read.

 ```js